-- The right multiplication factor and incident power on the R&S SMA100B is automatically set in accordance to the connected R&S SZM. - The connected R&S SZM is shown in the R&S SMA100B task bar.
-When the mechanically controlled attenuator option is installed in the R&S SZM the value of the micrometer screw for the correct R&S SZM output power is shown in addition in the task bar. - Correcting frequency responses of the frequency multiplier. - You can correct cable losses of the connecting cable between frequency multiplier and R&S SMA100B.
+- The right multiplication factor and incident power on the R&S SMA100B is automatically set in accordance to the connected R&S SZM. - The connected R&S SZM is shown in the R&S SMA100B taskbar.
+If the mechanically controlled attenuator option is installed on the R&S SZM, the value of the micrometer screw for the correct R&S SZM output power is shown in the taskbar. - Correcting frequency responses of the frequency multiplier. - You can correct cable losses of the connecting cable between the frequency multiplier and the R&S SMA100B.